 The East Boston parking freeze is one of three parking freezes in the City of Boston administered by the Air Pollution Control Commission.

-There are currently four active permits for park-and-fly parking lots with a total of 1,156 spaces, and four active permits for rental motor vehicle parking lots with a total of 2,906 spaces.
+There are currently two active permits for park-and-fly parking lots with a total of 702 spaces, and three active permits for rental motor vehicle parking lots with a total of 2,856 spaces.
 There are no spaces in the East Boston parking freeze bank, and the APCC is not accepting applications for new East Boston permits.

 See a listing of upcoming Environment events.

 This program allows Boston-based businesses to receive funding for retrofitting diesel vehicles/equipment with cleaner technology.